You’re a human tuning fork: You can pick up on how someone feels before they even realize they’re feeling that way.

 Thanks to our keen insight, many of us highly sensitive types are excellent writers, whether we’re writing fiction, poetry, or even an email.
 After all, our sense of imagination and attention to detail is second-to-none.

 A lack of empathy?
-Never heard of her.
+Never heard of it.

 Highly sensitive people are naturally loving and nurturing.
 The thought of causing other people pain or discomfort is completely distasteful to you.

 You might be picky about who you share your sensitive soul with, but when you get into a relationship, you give it 110 percent.
 Nothing brings you greater joy than knowing the special people in your life, be it friends, family, or a lover, are cared for and happy.
-You’ll be there for them, making sure their safety and happiness are well-guarded, no matter what it costs you, and never think twice.
+You’ll be there for them, making sure their safety and happiness are well-guarded.

 There is one exception to this rule, though …